lanl/ExactPack/doc/source/users_guide.rst

 maintainers of ExactPack.

-For example, the default Noh solver is really :mod:`exactpack.solvers.noh.noh1`, and this is what you get if you import :mod:`exactpack.solvers.noh`.
-If you want an interface to the Fortran implementation of Frank Timmes, then you can explicitly import :mod:`exactpack.solvers.noh.timmes`.
+For example, the default Noh solver is really :mod:`exactpack.solvers.noh2.noh2`, and this is what you get if you import :mod:`exactpack.solvers.noh2`.
+If you want an interface to the solver which is implemented in terms of the Coggeshall solver then you can explicitly import :mod:`exactpack.solvers.noh2.noh2_cog`.

 The solver itself is a Python class.
 Multiple solver variants may be available within a given package, but these will all use the same